This Basil Chicken in Coconut Curry Sauce is incredibly easy to make and absolutely packed with delicious spice and flavor.

 BASIL CHICKEN IN COCONUT CURRY SAUCE RECIPE

-Please, please don’t be intimidated by the seemingly long list of ingredients in this recipe.
+With all that said, please don’t be intimidated by the seemingly long list of ingredients in this basil chicken curry recipe.
 Lots of them are spices that you probably already have in your pantry (if not, you should because you’ll definitely use them again!).
 Despite all those ingredients (spices), this basil chicken in coconut curry sauce is so, so easy.

 Heat 1 Tbsp of oil in a large skillet over medium-high heat.
 Add the chopped onion and jalapeño and cook for about 3 minutes.
 Then add the garlic and cook for one more minute.
 Remove the vegetables from the pan and put in a medium sized bowl and set aside.

-Now, add the coconut milk to the skillet.
-Cook on medium-high and stir until it thickens a bit and gets bubbly and then mix in the Worcestershire sauce.
+Now for the coconut curry sauce!
+Add the coconut milk to the skillet and cook on medium-high and stir until it thickens a bit and gets bubbly.
+Then mix in the Worcestershire sauce.

 Add the chicken and onion/jalapeño, along with basil and ginger and cook for 2 more minutes.

-Serve over rice… brown is always best!
+Serve the basil chicken curry over rice… brown is always best!
 But obviously you can use whatever kind of rice you want.
 Or even quinoa.
 Or cauliflower rice.

 Oh my goodness, this basil chicken in coconut curry sauce is so incredibly flavorful and satisfying!
 I didn’t scrape the seeds out of my jalapeños (because we love heat in my house!), so this definitely had an extra kick to it.

-I’ve never actually attempted making my own curry, but this is something I’ll most definitely be doing again.
+I’ve never actually attempted making my own curry, but this coconut curry sauce is something I’ll most definitely be making again.
 There are sooo many things that can be done with curry and I love it so much.
 There are also so many kinds of curry and I want to make them all!

-Really, there is absolutely nothing I didn’t like about this dish.
+Really, there is absolutely nothing I didn’t like about this basil chicken curry dish.
 In case you haven’t been able to tell by this whole post.
 And it’s the perfect warm-up dish for today’s GROSS and RAINY weather in Boston.
-While watching American Idol, of course.
-Any early favorite contestants??

 Do you like curry sauce?